 Bluetooth removes the need for user intervention and at the same time keeps transmission power low to save battery power.

 Bluetooth networking transmits data via low-power radio waves.
 It communicates on a frequency of 2.45 gigahertz (actually between 2.402 GHz and 2.480 GHz, to be exact).
 This frequency band has been set aside by international agreement for the use of industrial, scientific and medical devices (ISM).

-One of the ways Bluetooth devices avoid interfering with other systems is by sending out very weak signalsof about 1 milliwatt.
-By comparison, the most powerful cell phones can transmit a signal of 3 watts.
+One important aspect is to ensure that Bluetooth devices do not interfere with other systems when they are transmitting.
+The key feature of Bluetooth is that it sends out signals that are strong enough to be received by another Bluetooth incorporated receiver, but is weak enough to not mess with other systems too far away.
 The low power limits the range of a Bluetooth device to about 10 meters (32 feet), cutting the chances of interference between your computer system and your portable telephone or television.
 Even with the low power, Bluetooth doesn’t require line of sight between communicating devices.
 The walls in your house won’t stop a Bluetooth signal, making the standard useful for controlling several devices in different rooms.

 Apple: Apple Series 3 Watch

 The Series 3 watch includes cellular data, letting you make calls without solely depending on a Wi-Fi connection and phone app.
 This smartwatch also works with Siri, so you can ask for directions to a destination without grabbing your phone.

 Designed for fitness enthusiasts or people who want to start living better, the Samsung Gear Sport features a calorie tracker that alerts you whether you’re over or under your intake goals.
 It also sends up to 60 workouts to your mobile device and gives suggestions about staying fit even if you can’t avoid being sedentary, such as when you’re on a long flight.